-The per capita income in Madisonville in 2010 was $15,386, which is low income relative to Texas and the nation.
-This equates to an annual income of $61,544 for a family of four.
-Madisonville also has one of the higher rates of people living in poverty in the nation, with 30.99% of its population below the federal poverty line.
+The per capita income in Madisonville in 2010 was $16,794, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $67,176 for a family of four.

-Madisonville is a very ethnically-diverse city.
+Madisonville is an extremely ethnically-diverse city.
 The people who call Madisonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madisonville residents report their race to be White, followed by Black or African-American.
 Madisonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.43% of the city’s residents.
-Important ancestries of people in Madisonville include German, English, Polish, and French .
+People of Hispanic or Latino origin account for 21.69% of the city’s residents.
+Important ancestries of people in Madisonville include German, English, French , and Polish.